14 Popular Districts of Phuket: How to Choose

 • Not a beach vacation (you should go to neighboring beaches for swimming)

-• Seafood market
+• The best seafood market

 • Starting point for trips to nearby islands